wontothree/wontothree.github.io/_posts/ETC/flowofconsciousness/2024-04-21-qualityoflife.md

   - flowofconsciousness
 share: false
 ---
-Because I should live through world regardless of meanings or reasons of life, I strive to improve the quality of my life.
+Because I should live through world regardless of meanings of life, I strive to improve the quality of my life.

 The followings are directly related to quality of life.